First-Time Home Buyer Programs in New York article content

 - VA Loans: VA-backed purchase loans commonly allow no down payment for eligible veterans and active-duty borrowers; the VA does not set a single minimum credit score, but lenders may apply overlays.
 (VA home loans).

-- FHA Loans: FHA-insured loans typically allow a 3.5% minimum down payment for borrowers with an MDCS (minimum decision credit score) of 580 or higher; lower scores may require larger down payments per HUD guidance.
-See HUD Mortgagee Letter and Handbook for official thresholds.
+- FHA Loans: FHA-insured loans typically allow a 3.5% minimum down payment for borrowers with a minimum decision credit score of about 580; lower scores generally require larger down payments per HUD guidance.
 (HUD guidance).

 New York programs emphasize flexible DPA combined with counseling and targeted support; local availability and caps change frequently.
-Always confirm current rates, income/purchase limits, and program rules with an approved lender or at hcr.ny.gov/homebuyers.
+Always confirm current rates, income/purchase limits, and program rules with an approved lender or the program administrator, for example at hcr.ny.gov/homebuyers.

-Seeking Agents® connects you with New York agents who understand these programs and compete to offer reduced commissions or added services—free for buyers/sellers!
+Seeking Agents® connects you with New York agents who understand these programs and compete to offer reduced commissions or added services—free for buyers and sellers!